Malvern Link

-Malvern Link is an area of Malvern, Worcestershire, England to the north and east of Great Malvern.
+Malvern Link is an area in the civil parish of Malvern, in the Malvern Hills District, in Worcestershire, England to the north and east of Great Malvern.
 The centres of Malvern Link and Great Malvern are separated by Link Common, an area of open land that is statutorily protected by the Malvern Hills Conservators.
-In 1900 Malvern Link Urban District, which had been formed only five years earlier, merged with Great Malvern to become Malvern Town.
-The population of Link in 2011 was 6,155.
+The population of Link ward in 2022 was 6,301.

+Etymology

+The place-name Link is first attested in 1215, in forms such as Link and Linche, and the partly French forms La Lynke and La Lynche.
+The name derives from the Old English word hlinc ("a ridge of land, bank") and must previously have denoted the outlying ridge of the Malvern Hills on which it is situated.